simplajs/simpla/README.md

  - User auth token is not being persisted to localstorage on login

 ## Upcoming changes
 We expect further breaking changes to the API and SDK before final release:

 - UIDs will be replaced with Paths, ie: `some.uid` becomes `/some/path`.
 This will make data models much easier to reason about, and make querying more straightforward.
-- Hashtracking is currently still handled by this SDK, it will be moved to the new `simpla-admin` element before release
-- The SDK currently imports its own polyfill for cross-browser Web Components support.
-This is fragile, and should be moved to userland (include CDN script tag to `webcomponents-lite.min.js` in standard install snippets)

 ## Testing and feedback
 Please test out the SDK and give us feedback!
 File issues for any bugs you find, or with interface problems/missing use-cases.
 It should be largely stable enough for ongoing testing, and we're in the process of converting the current Simpla elements (and simpla.io itself) to run on it before launching live.